ekiciburak/ua_funext/README.md

 # ua_funext

-A not-very-long proof of `UA -> FE`.
-Use `-type-in-type` option to run through the file.
+A not-very-long proof of `UA -> FE` in Coq.
+Open the source file using `-type-in-type` option to be able to run through it.